OnArrow/recite_word/Lesson/Part 02/02/Lesson 17.md

     It must be terrible to take a lift from a stranger

     It must be terrible to keep order on these occasions

+    It must be terrible not to finish the work
     ```